Annie E. Casey Foundation

-The Annie E. Casey Foundation (AECF) is a charitable foundation focused on improving the well-being of American children and youth.
+The Annie E. Casey Foundation (AECF) is a charitable foundation based in Baltimore, Maryland, that funds and publishes work related to children, families, child welfare, and youth in the United States.

-The AECF is one of the dominant organizations in child welfare and juvenile justice in the U.S., and one of the most influential "watchdogs" for child well-being, as they collect and publish most of the data on children in poverty in the U.S. annually, through its Kids Count Data Book.
+The AECF publishes annual data on child well-being through its Kids Count Data Book.

 History

 The AECF was started in 1948 in Seattle by UPS founder James E. Casey and his siblings George, Harry and Marguerite.
 Their foundation was named in honor of their mother.
 The foundation moved to Baltimore in 1994.

 Originally a charity, chiefly focused on providing foster care, the organization gradually shifted to a broader role in attempting to advance child well-being through social experimentation, research and publicity.
 Along the way, it divested its direct services foster care operation, while increasing its focus on family-strengthening (a model that was proposed by the AECF) economic stability, community change research, advocacy and action.